Annotation-guided Protein Design with Multi-Level Domain Alignment: Experiment

+where A is the max alignment score of each generated proteins searched in other generated proteins. }

 \textbf{Results:} Table ~\ref{tab:unconditional} shows the results of unconditional generation under three metrics.
-From Table ~\ref{tab:unconditional}, we can observe that: \begin{itemize}[leftmargin=*] \item {\method} achieves the highest novelty, indicating {\method} captures the intrinsic relationship between amino acids, rather than merely memorizing protein sequences in the training set. \item {\method} exhibits the closet Distince-n score compared with natural proteins, which proves that proteins generated by {\method} possess similar amino acid distribution as natural proteins. \item {\method} also maintains the closest diversity to natural proteins, proving {\method} has the similar distribution at protein level. \item ProGen and Chroma have considerably lower Distince-n score in comparison to {\method} and natural proteins, implying an abundance of repetitions within their generated protein sequence. \end{itemize} In a summary, {\method} is capable of generating high-quality protein sequences, aided by the alignment process.
+From Table ~\ref{tab:unconditional}, we can observe that: \begin{itemize}[leftmargin=*] \item {\method} achieves the highest novelty, indicating {\method} captures the intrinsic relationship between amino acids, rather than merely memorizing protein sequences in the training set. \item {\method} exhibits the closest Distince-n score compared with natural proteins, which proves that proteins generated by {\method} possess similar amino acid distribution as natural proteins. \item Since Random$_\text{Empirical}$ generates protein sequence following the empirical amino acid distribution in the natural proteins, it is reasonable to obtain the closest diversity to natural proteins.
+Compared with other learning-based model, {\method} still maintains the closest diversity to natural proteins proving {\method} has the similar distribution at protein level. \item ProGen and Chroma have considerably lower Distince-n score in comparison to {\method} and natural proteins, implying an abundance of repetitions within generated protein sequence.
+While ProteinDT has higher Distince-n score, it also fails to capture the intrinsic amino acid distrbution in natrual proteins. \end{itemize} In a summary, {\method} is capable of generating high-quality protein sequences, aided by the the multi-level alignment process.